nasuni-labs/nasuni-api-utilities/Paths/README.md

 ## Set Auto Cache for a Path
 This script uses the NMC API to configure Auto Cache for the specified volume path and Edge Appliance.
 Can be used to configure the Auto Cahe of metadata and data or metadata only.\
-**NMC API Endpoints Used**: Set Auto Caching Mode - http://docs.api.nasuni.com/nmc/api/1.2.0/index.html#set-auto-caching-mode \
+**NMC API Endpoint Used**: Set Auto Caching Mode - http://docs.api.nasuni.com/nmc/api/1.2.0/index.html#set-auto-caching-mode \
 **Required Inputs**: NMC hostname, username, password, volume_guid, filer_serial, path, mode (metadata_and_data, metadata)\
 **Compatibility**: Nasuni 8.5 or higher required\
 **Name**: SetAutoCache.ps1